mpatacchiola/blog/_posts/2016-12-21-dissecting-reinforcement-learning-2.markdown

 state_action_matrix = np.random.random_sample((4,12)) # Q
 ```

-Finally we have the main loop of the algorithm, which is not so different from the loop used for MC prediction:
+Finally, the main loop of the algorithm.
+This is not so different from the loop used in MC prediction:

 ```python
 for epoch in range(tot_epoch):